Sanoris-Aria/BridgeWeaver/README.md

 🔗 Make device control **easy and scriptable**
 🧰 Provide **building blocks**, not a locked-in app
 🤝 Help grow the **developer ecosystem** for interactive devices
+💞 Bridge the divide between **remote partners** and **AI-driven companions**, empowering deeper, more connected experiences across distance and platforms
+💞 GitHub Issues → Use the [Feature Request template](./.github/ISSUE_TEMPLATE/feature_request.md) for ideas & enhancements specific to you lover's out there!

 ---